Powell Clayton: U.S. Senator: 1871–1877

 The committee judged the issue to be beyond its jurisdiction and turned the matter over to the Senate.
 At Clayton's request, the Senate appointed a special three-member committee to investigate the charges.
 In June 1872, after interviewing thirty-eight witnesses and generating five thousand pages of transcript, the committee issued a partial report indicating that the testimony appeared to not sustain the charges against Clayton.
 The committee noted that the charges came from Clayton's bitter political rivals and that the indictment against Clayton had been dropped due to lack of evidence.
 However, the committee members stated that they required additional time and would issue a final report in the next session of the Senate.

 In February 1873, the committee issued its final report declaring that the testimony failed to sustain the charges against Clayton and that there was no evidence that he had any fraudulent intent in certifying the election of Edwards as directed by the state supreme court.
 The Senate voted 33 to 6 to accept the committee's findings.
 Nine senators, mostly Democrats, abstained from voting on the grounds that they were not given enough time to sufficiently review all of the testimony.

-While in the Senate, Clayton appealed to his brother, William H.H.
-Clayton, the US Attorney in Arkansas, and President Ulysses S. Grant to have Judge Isaac Parker reassigned from Utah to Fort Smith, Arkansas, a frontier area with a high rate of violence and crime.
+While in the Senate, Clayton appealed to his brother, W. H. H. Clayton, the US Attorney in Arkansas, and President Ulysses S. Grant to have Judge Isaac C. Parker reassigned from Utah to Fort Smith, Arkansas, a frontier area with a high rate of violence and crime.
 Parker, the legendary "Hanging Judge," along with U.S. Attorney Clayton, are credited with bringing law and order to the region.

 In 1877, Clayton lost his Senate seat since the legislature, now dominated by Democrats elected one of their own to the Senate.
 Clayton moved back to Little Rock, Arkansas where he resumed his law practice and supported economic development.